apache/iceberg/docs/spark/spark-writes.md

 SORT BY ts, category
 ```

 `SORT BY` clauses can also be used with partition transforms.
-The [date-and-timestamp-functions](https://spark.apache.org/docs/latest/sql-ref-functions-builtin.html#date-and-timestamp-functions) will be used when partition transforms is time related; truncate related functions such as `substr` will be used when partition transform is `truncate[W]`; [define and register UDFs](https://spark.apache.org/docs/latest/sql-ref-functions-udf-scalar.html) can also take effect.
+The [date-and-timestamp-functions](https://spark.apache.org/docs/latest/sql-ref-functions-builtin.html#date-and-timestamp-functions) should be used when partition transforms are time related.
+Truncate related functions such as `substr` should be used when the partition transform is `truncate[W]`.
+It is required to [define and register UDFs](https://spark.apache.org/docs/latest/sql-ref-functions-udf-scalar.html) when the partition transform is [bucket transform](##Bucket Transform).

 ```sql
 INSERT INTO prod.db.sample